 Assign jobs but have someone organised overseeing things

 It’s a massive and financially challenging task for one person to take responsibility for booking an entire trip.

 If you’re splitting the booking of flights, accommodation, transport and activities among a group it still pays to have someone organised keeping an eye on everything.

-I’m quite happy to sit back and let someone else take the lead.
+I’m quite happy to sit back and let someone else take the lead when it comes to organising a holiday.
 A small payoff such as first choice in bed or roommate might provide enough of an incentive someone to take on this role.

-Have you got any additional tips to plan a trip with friends without ruining a friendship?
-Any dramatic stories of past experiences?
+Have you got any additional tips to plan a trip with friends?
+Any dramatic stories of past experiences planning a group trip?